 Though I have discussed the differences and comparisons in general, now I am going to describe the comparisons by the point in the following.

-As I said earlier that one of the main differences between a USB flash drive and a memory card is USB driver hardware.
+As I said earlier that one of the main difference between memory card and flash drive is USB driver hardware.

 Memory cards must require a card reader for each machine you want to read it at.
 USB flash drives need nothing but a USB port.

-The capability of both SD card and flash drive are almost same.
+The capability of both the SD card and flash drive is almost the same.
 Their capacity differs from 128MB to 256GB of data or maybe more nowadays.

-The devices that have the facility of USB port are the perfect usage field for a flash drive, i.e. PC, laptop, tablet etc.
+The devices that have the facility of the USB port are the perfect usage field for a flash drive, i.e. PC, laptop, tablet, etc.

-Things you should know before buying an SD card/flash drive
+Things you should know before buying an SD card vs USB flash drive

 - In what type of device you are going to use it?